Ndumisosizwe/content-transformation-service/SOLUTION.md

 - Dependency caching layer (POMs copied first) speeds up rebuilds when only source changes.
 - Non-root user (`cts`) for container security.
 - JVM container-aware flags (`UseContainerSupport`, `MaxRAMPercentage=75%`) for proper memory behavior.

+### 10. OpenAPI/Swagger with Rich Examples

+**Decision:** Use springdoc-openapi with `@Schema` and `@ExampleObject` annotations on all endpoints.

+**Rationale:**
+- Interactive API documentation at `/swagger-ui.html` enables exploration without curl.
+- Response examples show the exact JSON shape for each status (published, validation failed, batch mixed).
+- `@Schema` on record fields provides field-level descriptions and example values.
+- OpenAPI spec exportable at `/v3/api-docs` for client code generation.

+### 11. Atomic Duplicate Detection (putIfAbsent)

+**Decision:** Use `ConcurrentHashMap.putIfAbsent()` instead of separate `exists()` + `put()` for dedup in `FileSystemArtifactStore`.

+**Rationale:**
+- Eliminates TOCTOU (time-of-check-time-of-use) race condition under concurrent batch processing.
+- If two threads submit the same content_id simultaneously, only one wins the `putIfAbsent` -- the other sees the existing hash and short-circuits.
+- Index entry is rolled back on write failure (IOException) to prevent stale state.

 ---